BIMSBbioinfo/slimR/README.md

 # Installation

+## from github
 The package can be installed via github using R library `devtools`.

 > install.packages('devtools')

 > devtools::install_github('BIMSBbioinfo/slimR')

+## using Conda

+The following command installs the latest version of the R package from Anaconda.
+> conda install -c bora.uyar r-slimr

 ## External dependency
 Currently, the package depends on IUPred tool for sequence disorder score prediction.